 Financial Terms and Conditions

-Settlement is due on enrolment and may be in Sterling or Euros.
+Settlement is due on enrolment and may be in Sterling.
 Places will not be held without payment.
 Settlement in full or in part by agreement with the College will ensure that your name appears on the course register.
 Attendees at classes who have not completed an enrolment will be directed to the Duty Enrolment Officer to complete the necessary enrolment documentation and to pay any fees due.

 The College reserves the right to charge interest at the current Bank of England base rate plus 2% per month if payment is not made by the due date of payment.

 Cheques (with a cheque guarantee card) or postal orders should be made payable to ‘Cirencester College’ and crossed ‘Account payee only’.
 On the back should be written (in block capitals) the name and address of the student, the course title and course code.